maastrichtlawtech/regtech4ai/_pages/about.md

       Kamil Szostak<br>
       PhD Student
   - align: center
-    image: you.webp
+    image: you.png
     image_circular: true # crops the image to make it circular
     more_info: >
       You?<br>
       PhD Student
   - align: center
-    image: you.webp
+    image: you.png
     image_circular: true # crops the image to make it circular
     more_info: >
       You?<br>
       PhD Student
   - align: center
-    image: you.webp
+    image: you.png
     image_circular: true # crops the image to make it circular
     more_info: >
       You?<br>
       PhD Student
   - align: center
-    image: you.webp
+    image: you.png
     image_circular: true # crops the image to make it circular
     more_info: >
       You?<br>